 HOW TO USE CIOÈ

 CIOE’ = THAT IS TO SAY

 One of the most common meanings of cioè is “that is to say “or “namely”

 - L’attuale papa, cioè Francesco I, incontrerà il primo ministro tedesco oggi – the current Pope, Francesco I

 - Nell’Unione Europea esiste la libertà di movimento delle persone, cioè i cittadini possono risiedere e lavorare in uno qualsiasi dei paesi membri. – In the UE, threre is freedom of movement, that is to say that..

 It is used to correct what you have just said or to add more information, meaning I mean or I meant

-It is also something that people often say before they start or continue their sentence
+“Cioè” is also something that people say before they start or continue their sentence.

-It can be used in the shape of a question to ask further explanation about something which is not clear
+It can be used in the shape of a question to explain something that is not clear.

 - Vado a Panarea in estate. – I am gong to Panarea next summer